 Not only did I secretively shred zucchini into dishes I cooked for my husband and three sons I also tried to infuse wisdom into our dinner conversations.
 Our kitchen table overheard our most daring thoughts, our craziest dreams, and our silliest notions.
 Never judging or squashing even our most outlandish ideas, our words were free to run wild, creating some lively discussions.

 I remember a specific dialog we had about how powerful our words were.
-I explained my philosophy that words attract like magnets.
+I explained my philosophy.
+Words attract like magnets.
 When we put out positive words to the universe, we get back positivity.
 When we put out negative words, we get back negativity.
 I could see the wheels churning in my sons’ precocious brains.
 They asked if throwing out words to the universe was like slinging cooked spaghetti at the refrigerator.
 “Exactly I said.
 Words stick, so choose them wisely.”

 The next morning, I flew around the house cooking breakfast, packing lunches, and assembling backpacks, attempting to get everyone out the door on time.
 I yelled up the stairs, “Hurry, you are going to miss the bus!”
 My five-year-old son shrieked, “Mom why in the world would you put that out there?”